shukriadams/guides/raspberrypi/raspberrypi-fileserver.md

 ## Software

-- For a base OS we'll use Raspbian Buster lite, with SSH enabled.
+- For a base OS I used Raspbian Buster lite, with SSH enabled.
-- For file sharing we'll use Samba.
-- For file system we'll use NTFS.
+- I opted for NTFS as the drive's file system.
 This makes it easy to transfer the disks to other machines, as NTFS is fairly widely supported now.
+- For file sharing I used Samba.

 ## Setup